 about

 Alix has researched the social- and emotional relationship to both work and unemployment; clothing and consumption; childbearing practices; health- and stigma; and sexualities.
 She wrote her dissertation on mismatched work among college educated professionals, as well as conducted ground-breaking research on how long-term unemployment spells can be relieved.
-She created an MIT-based nonprofit to help those impacted with a team of researchers led by sociologist, Ofer Sharone.
+As a result of these findings, she co-created a MIT-based nonprofit with a team of researchers led by sociologist, Ofer Sharone.
 Her work on long-term unemployment has been heralded by former President Barack Obama and was impactful to the signing of a pledge by over 300 corporations.

 Under her mentor, medical sociologist, Peter Conrad, she co-authored a number of papers on health, stigma and social connection on the Internet.
 She also had written about the medicalization of women’s sexuality, and conducted research on elective cesarean section delivery among women: Choosing Surgical Birth: Personal Choice and Medical Jurisdiction.